calebm11/Project1/README.md

 We have installed the following Beats on these machines:
 - Filebeat
-- Metricbeat

 These Beats allow us to collect the following information from each machine:
 - Filebeat is used to forward and centralize log data.
 It is used to monitor the log data and locations.
-- Metricbeat is used to monitor system metrics and statistics.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned: